rulerrobin/Coder-Academy/term1/WK1Notes.md

 **Types of Selectors** **(Ids, Classes and Pseudo Selectors)**
 * Type: Select all elements that have a given node name. (h1, p, img, input, etc)
-* Class: Sleects all elements that have the given class attribute
+* Class: Sleects all elements that have the given class attribute (#)
-* ID: Selelcts elements that have a given id attribute
+* ID: Selelcts elements that have a given id attribute (.)
 * Pseudo Classes: Selects elements based on state information used to define special state of an element. e.g. style an element when mouse hovered

-####
+#### **Examples of Pseudo Classes**
+A CSS pseudo-class is a keyword added to a selector that specifies a special state of the selected element(s).
+They are used heavily in complex animation.

+Psuedo-classes are denoted with a single colon.
+* `button:hover` when hovering over element
+* `li:nth-child(even)` affects every 2nd element
+* `a:visited` if user has visited previously

 ### **Absolute Vs Relative Units**

-Absolute Unit: refers to a fixed size e.g. px, cm, mm
+**Absolute Unit**: refers to a fixed size e.g. px, cm, mm (Not recommended)

+**Relative units** are used to create responsive designs that accomodate to different screen sizes.
+* % - relative to the size of the parent element (e.g an image that is 50% of the div it exists in)
+* VH - relative to the viewport heigh (e.g a landing page that takes up the entire screen of whatever device it is viewed on)
+* VW - relative to the viewport width
+* EM - relative to the font size of the parent element (e.g a heading that has margin as big as the letters in the heading)
+* REM - relative to the font size of the root element (e.g all text in a website having padding the same size as the text)

-Relative unit: Changes wrt to size of parent element or screen size e.g. %, em, vw, vh
+Changes wrt to size of parent element or screen size e.g. %, rem, em, vw, vh (1em is 16 pixels)

 Absolute keeps sizing same no matter changes to window, relative changes to elements on screen and window